harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-08-configure-a-nodejs-development-environment-on-windows-10.md

 ---
 templateKey: blog-post
-title: Configure a NodeJS Development Environment on Windows 10
+title: Configure a Node.js Development Environment on Windows 10
 date: 2020-04-08T22:36:23.975Z
 description: >-
-  Don't get lost in the woods on your way to learning NodeJS.
+  Don't get lost in the woods on your way to learning Node.js.
 Everything you need to get started writing server side JavaScript on Windows 10.
 featuredpost: false
 featuredimage: /img/brussels_zonienwoud.jpg
 tags:
   - software
-  - nodejs
+  - node.js
   - tutorial
 ---
 ## Overview

 If you want to learn programming, get set up can be a confusing barrier to entry.
-In this tutorial, I offer a straightforward way to install all the tools you will need to start working with NodeJS on Windows 10.
+In this tutorial, I offer a straightforward way to install all the tools you will need to start working with Node.js on Windows 10.

 **Note**: When a simple command should produce an output of a certain type, you will see `command` → `output`.